Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Related Works and Preliminary

 \section{Related Works and Preliminary}

 Deep learning-based approaches have demonstrated strong performance in RFFI.
-However, in real-world scenarios, dynamic channels and receiver-specific variations often lead to domain shifts, making it difficult to extract stable transmitter-specific features.
-This section reviews recent research efforts to enhance the robustness and generalization capability of RFFI models in such challenging environments.
+However, in real-world deployments, receiver-specific variations—and to a lesser extent dynamic wireless channels—often induce domain shifts, making it difficult to extract stable and transferable transmitter-specific features.
+This section reviews representative research efforts that aim to improve the robustness and generalization capability of RFFI models under such non-ideal conditions.